 Every dead Invader leaves a structured testament.
 Each death makes the system smarter.
 Phase 1: learnings.md per dead Invader.
 Phase 3: Knowledge Graph + semantic search for automatic inheritance.

-The Graveyard is the moat.
+The Graveyard is one of two compounding moats.
+The other is the Specialists.
 Anyone can build an AI agent.
 Nobody has the graveyard.
 Every dead agent leaves signal: which headlines convert, which pricing sticks, which sectors have demand.
 A competitor starting six months later has six months less failure data.

 A Testament contains: market, approach, pricing tested.
 What worked and what didn't (and why).
 Data per acquisition channel.
 Procedures with success rates.
 Recommendations for successors.
 Recoverable assets: landing, Stripe products, email list.

 Inheritance transmits these learnings to new Invaders in similar or adjacent markets.
-The Graveyard feeds back into the Shared Tools and the selection jury.
+The Graveyard feeds back into the Specialists and the selection jury.

 Profitable Invaders pay 1-10% tax on revenue into a common fund.
 That fund finances new launches.
 Goal: the system self-funds without Architect capital injection.